zhehaowang/zhehao.me/book-notes/linux-programming-interface/readme.md

 Each process has the PID of its parent process, forming a tree-like structure viewable with `pstree` and tracing back to `init` as root.
 If a child process becomes orphaned because its birth parent terminates, it becomes adopted by `init` (`init` is loaded from program file `/sbin/init`, and cannot be killed).

-Each process has a current working directory, and it is from this directory that relative path- names are interpreted for the process.
+Each process has a current working directory, and it is from this directory that relative pathnames are interpreted for the process.
 A process inherits its current working directory from its parent process.

 A **daemon** process is usually long lived and runs in the background, like `syslogd` which records messages in the system log.